justinwoo/.dotfiles/README.md

 script/bootstrap
 ```

-forked from holman files forever ago, probably should remove history at some point and rework some of the shit. i dont use osx anymore, so that shit is gonezo
+forked from holman files forever ago. no OSX support is kept.

-copy at your own risk, and get ready to read a bunch of angry comments
+copy at your own risk, and get ready to read a bunch of angry comments.

+i expect that once you are here, you are mostly DIY. i can answer a few questions, but will largely ignore issues opened in this repository if they annoy me.